Top Scholarships & Key Resources for Transgender Students

 - National Association of Colleges and Employers (NACE): LGBTQ Resources

-NACE offers career readiness and professional development tools to college students.
-Its LGBTQ portal provides information designed to help transgender students and potential employers combat the unique challenges students face as they prepare to enter the workforce.
-These tools include career services, talent acquisition and recruiting, and media resources. - Trans Employment Program
+NACE’s LGBTQ portal provides information to help transgender students and potential employers combat the unique challenges trans students face as they prepare to enter the workforce.
+These tools include career services, talent acquisition and recruiting, and media resources. - Trans Student Educational Resources (TSER)

-(TSER) TSER works to promote the well-being of transgender students through workshops, policy initiatives, and conferences.
-The organization offers safe school training seminars and engages in media efforts designed to increase transgender justice in education.
-It also creates infographics to help raise public awareness on issues. - U.S. Department of Education – Office of Civil Rights
+TSER works to promote the well-being of transgender students through workshops, policy initiatives, and conferences.
+The organization offers safe school training seminars and engages in media efforts designed to increase transgender justice in education. - U.S. Department of Education – Office for Civil Rights

-An arm of the federal government, the U.S. Department of Education establishes policy and enforces national regulations related to education.
-Its Office of Civil Rights offers resources designed to protect transgender students and support their success.
-These include current policy initiatives and court filings, case resolutions, and tools for equal employment opportunities.
+The Office of Civil Rights offers resources designed to protect transgender students and support their success.
+These resources include current policy initiatives and court filings, case resolutions, and tools for equal employment opportunities.

 Social & Networking